NateGMackie/professional/Documentation Style Guide.md

 - When a simple text description is clearer and more efficient.
 - When excessive screenshots would clutter the document and reduce readability.

-## 8. Accessibility Guidelines
+## 9. Accessibility Guidelines
-Make content accessible to all users, including visually impaired and colorblind users.
+Make content accessible to all users, including those using screen readers, keyboard navigation, or assistive technologies.

+### Visual Clarity
-- **Color Contrast:** Ensure sufficient contrast between text and background.
+- **Color contrast:** Ensure strong contrast between text and background for readability.
-- **Do Not Rely on Color Alone:** Use labels, icons, or patterns to supplement color.
+- **Don't rely on color alone:** Use labels, icons, or text to convey meaning—not just color.
+- **Readable fonts:** Use clear sans-serif fonts; avoid tiny or decorative fonts.
+- **Avoid dense blocks of text:** Use headings, bullets, and white space to improve scannability.

+### Images and Media
-- **Alt Text:** Provide meaningful alternative text for all images and screenshots.
+- **Alt text:** Add meaningful alt text for all images, diagrams, and icons.
+- **Minimal text in images:** Don’t embed important information in images—write it out in the body text.
+- **Captions and labels:** Include captions for charts and graphs, and use text or symbols for color-coded elements.

+### Screen Reader Compatibility
+- **Use real headings:** Structure content using Markdown headings (`#`, `##`, `###`) instead of bolded text.
-- **Descriptive Links:** Use clear and descriptive text for hyperlinks.
+- **Descriptive links:** Use specific link text like “Read the accessibility guide” instead of “Click here.”
-- **Readable Fonts:** Use clear, sans-serif fonts and ensure font sizes are readable.
-- **Avoid Dense Walls of Text:** Break up long text with headings, lists, and white space.
+- **Avoid vague references:** Be clear—don’t reference things by location or color alone (e.g., say “Select the **Delete** button” instead of “Click the red button”).

+### Keyboard and Interactive Content
+- **Keyboard navigation:** Ensure users can access all interactive elements using just a keyboard.
+- **ARIA attributes (if web-based):** Use ARIA labels and roles to describe the purpose of UI elements when needed.

-## 9. Grammar and Style Guidelines (Microsoft Manual of Style + CMOS)
+## 10. Grammar and Style Guidelines (Microsoft Manual of Style + CMOS)
 To maintain consistency, follow these grammar and style rules:

 - **Use active voice** (e.g., "Restart the application" instead of "The application should be restarted").